 If you are on a scholarship, email [email protected] to see if you are eligible for a binding allowance.

-VU uses Urkund (rather than Turnitin) as its mechanism for undertaking originality checking in any written submissions.
+VU uses Ouriginal as its mechanism for undertaking originality checking in any written submissions.

-Candidates (students) are advised to check the originality of their thesis with the Urkund (by Ouriginal) software to avoid missed citations or accidental plagiarism.
+Candidates (students) are advised to check the originality of their thesis with the Ouriginal software to avoid missed citations or accidental plagiarism.

 All graduate candidates have access to Dropbox – Originality Check via the ‘Student Induction Space' found within VU Collaborate